sfavorite/knn_python/README.md

-# KNN using SciPy
+# K-nearest neighbor using SciPy

-A simple K-nearest neighbor implemenation using SciPy library and the Iris dataset.
+A simple K-nearest neighbor implementation using SciPy library and the Iris dataset.